paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 caption=cap1

-comment="allow adding candidates with + and use condorcet rule, maybe make a custom pairwise comparison between the middle option, which cant be moved, and any other option.
-And you cant move the voters either" id="middle_sim" %}
+comment="allow adding candidates with + and use condorcet rule, maybe make a custom pairwise comparison between the middle option, which can't be moved, and any other option.
+And you can't move the voters either" id="middle_sim" %}

 So how do you find the middle option?
 Well, you could hold a vote and ask everyone to pick one option out of all the options.
 What happens is that people will pick a side, and you end up dividing people into little groups.
 It's kind of random which side wins, and that's a win with maybe with less than 25% of people.
 That hardly seems like a win.